Licensed Practical Nurse (LPN/LVN)

 There are no programs that offer a fully-online curriculum.

 However, some schools offer hybrid LPN programs that allow you to complete a chunk of your coursework online.
 The remainder of your coursework must be completed at a local nursing school or medical facility.

 But living within commuting distance of the facilities where the training takes place is a must if you wish to enroll in hybrid programs.

 Most LPN programs require you to core classes in science and mathematics.
 A lot of these classes are offered online, which will give you some more flexibility.

 Can I Get Financial Aid?

-Yes, there are many ways for you to get financial aid.
-There are several nursing scholarships you could apply for and receive financial aid.
+You may be eligible for financial aid.
+There are many ways for you to apply for financial aid.
+There are several nursing scholarships you could apply for as well.
 However, you must remember that these are merit-based, and it takes a lot to qualify.

 Applying for need-based grants is also a good option.
 The grant you get depends on your financial situation and can be used to cover tuition, housing, books, transportation, and other needs.